 Q: Where will it be?

 A: Segulah's Yom Kippur services will be in walking distance of Segulah's usual locations near the DC/Maryland border (Shepherd Park and downtown Silver Spring).
 After you register, you'll get an email with exact location information.
-The location is different from last year.
+This year, we'll be in one location on Friday night and another on Saturday.

 Q: Are there tickets?

-We'll be meeting in a new space on Yom Kippur and renting it for the entire day, so the rental costs are significantly higher than for Segulah services throughout the year.
+We'll be renting our Yom Kippur spaces for the entire day, so the rental costs are significantly higher than for Segulah services throughout the year.
 Therefore, there is a suggested donation of $36 per adult ($18 per child) to help cover the rental and other expenses.
 If you can contribute more than this amount, larger contributions are also welcome, and if $36 is too much, chip in whatever you can.
-We are aiming to make Yom Kippur financially self-sustaining: Segulah is not planning to use Yom Kippur contributions to finance year-round expenses, or vice versa, so this is separate from any other annual donation that you make to Segulah.
 The registration form is the last you'll hear about this; there will be no fundraising during Yom Kippur services.

 Q: Who organizes Segulah's Yom Kippur services?